swcarpentry/shell-novice/_episodes/01-intro.md

 Network/              Volumes/
 bash-3.2$
 ~~~
-{: .language-bash}

-The first line shows only a **prompt**, indicating that the shell is waiting
+The first line shows only a **prompt**,
-for input.
+indicating that the shell is waiting for input.
 Your shell may use different text for the prompt.
 Most importantly:
 when typing commands, either from these lessons or from other sources,
 *do not type the prompt*, only the commands that follow it.

-The part that you type (in this example `ls -F /`)
+The part that you type,
+`ls -F /` in the second line of the example,
 typically has the following structure: a **command**,
 some **flags** (also called **options** or **switches**) and an **argument**.
-Flags start with a dash (`-`), and change the behaviour of a command.
+Flags start with a single dash (`-`) or two dashes (`--`), and change the behaviour of a command.
 Arguments tell the command what to operate on (e.g. files and directories).
 Sometimes flags and arguments are referred to as parameters.
 A command can be called with more than one flag and more than one argument: but a
 command doesn't always require an argument or a flag.

-In the example above, our **command** is `ls`, with a **flag** `-F` and an
+In the second line of the example above, our **command** is `ls`, with a **flag** `-F` and an
 **argument** `/`.
 Each part is separated by spaces: if you omit the space
 between `ls` and `-F` the shell will look for a command called `ls-F`, which
 doesn't exist.
 Also, capitalization matters: `LS` is different to `ls`.

 Next we see the output that our command produced.
 In this case it is a listing
 of files and folders in a location called `/` - we'll cover what all these mean
 later today.
-Those with a Mac might recognize the output in this example.
+Those using a macOS might recognize the output in this example.

 Finally, the shell again prints the prompt and waits for you to type the next
 command.